chadrem/spinal_tap/README.md

 For example, you can execute code such as 'eval 5 + 5' and it will return 10.
 The command set is limited, but in the future I will make it easy to add your own commands.
 For now you'll have to make your own helper class and execute the methods via 'eval'.
-Spinal Tap uses threads to run in the background of your process, but aware that you have full access to your processes's memory via 'eval'.
+Spinal Tap uses threads to run in the background of your process.

 SpinalTap.start accepts the following options: